Uri3lArchangel/windows_streaming_app/README.md

 # Window Streaming App

-ComplexStreamApp is a C++ Qt-based application that streams video and audio while offering an enhanced user interface with media controls, scheduling capabilities, and real-time updates.
+Window Streaming App is a C++ Qt-based application that streams video and audio while offering an enhanced user interface with media controls, scheduling capabilities, and real-time updates.
 This project serves as a starting point for developing multimedia streaming applications with a modular design and clear separation between UI and logic.

 ## Features